dbome/dataset/scripts/docs/testing/README.md

 [![Data](https://img.shields.io/badge/public-data-purple)](../../../public/data/)

 Testing data is updated several times a week.
-For some countries, the update is done by means of an automated process, while others require some manual work.
+For some countries, the update is done using an automated process, while others require some manual work.

 ### Content